Organogenesis

 Organogenesis is the phase of embryonic development that starts at the end of gastrulation and continues until birth.
-During organogenesis, the three germ layers formed from gastrulation (the ectoderm, endoderm, and mesoderm) form the internal organs of the organism.
+During organogenesis, the three germ layers formed from gastrulation (the ectoderm, endoderm, and mesoderm) form the tissues and internal organs of the organism.

 The endoderm of vertebrates produces tissue within the lungs, thyroid, and pancreas.
 The mesoderm aids in the production of cardiac muscle, skeletal muscle, smooth muscle, tissues within the kidneys, and red blood cells.
 The ectoderm produces tissues within the epidermis and aids in the formation of neurons within the brain, and melanocytes.

 The cells of each of the three germ layers undergo differentiation, a process where less-specialized cells become more-specialized through the expression of a specific set of genes.
 Cell differentiation is driven by cell signaling cascades.
-Differentiation is influenced by extracellular signals such as growth factors that are exchanged to adjacent cells which is called juxtracrine signaling or to neighboring cells over short distances which is called paracrine signaling.
-Intracellular signals – a cell signaling itself (autocrine signaling) – also play a role in organ formation.
-These signaling pathways allow for cell rearrangement and ensure that organs form at specific sites within the organism.
-The organogenesis process can be studied using embryos and organoids.
+Differentiation is influenced by juxtacrine, paracrine, and autocrine signaling.
+Juxtacrine signaling is exchanged between adjacent cells.
+Paracrine signals are sent by one cell and received by neighboring cells over short distances.
+Autocrine signaling is due to intracellular signals being produced and received by the same cell.
+These signaling pathways allow for cell rearrangement and ensure that organs form at specific sites within the organism at the correct time during development.
+The organogenesis process can be studied using embryos of various model organisms like zebrafish, xenopus, chickens, and mice.
+Studying human embryos is difficult and faces ethical concerns, but can be done using organoids developed in vitro without the use of a human embryo.
+Organoids are simplified organ structures made from adult stem cells, embryonic stem cells, or induced pluripotent stem cells.
+These stem cells differentiate into various organs due to interactions with other cells or the matrix they are grown on.

 Organs produced by the germ layers

-Neural precursor cells fold and elongate to form the neural tube.
-Mesoderm cells condense to form a rod which will send out signals to redirect the ectoderm cells above.
-This fold along the neural tube sets up the vertebrate central nervous system.

 The endoderm is the inner most germ layer of the embryo which gives rise to gastrointestinal and respiratory organs by forming epithelial linings and organs such as the liver, lungs, and pancreas.
 The mesoderm or middle germ layer of the embryo will form the blood, heart, kidney, muscles, and connective tissues.
-The ectoderm or outermost germ layer of the developing embryo forms epidermis, the brain, and the nervous system.
+The ectoderm or outermost germ layer of the developing embryo forms the epidermis of the skin, the brain, and the nervous system.